pammacdotnet/TypstPaper/paper.typ

 Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
 Two prominent packages facilitating this are #Lilaq and #CeTZ-Plot.
 The first one provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib @Tosi09 and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.

+On the other hand, #CeTZ-Plot extends the #CeTZ drawing library, offering functionalities for creating plots and charts within the #CeTZ canvas environment (@fig:cetz-plot).
+It supports various chart types, including pie charts, bar charts, and pyramids.
 #figure(
+  placement: none,
   no-lang(raw-size(0.94em, code-grid(
     "./examples/lilaq/lilaq.typ",
     left-column: 1.95fr,